-Apply online at Canada.ca at least 30 days before your status expires, pay the $100 CAD fee per person, and submit a scanned passport, proof of funds, travel plans, and a host letter (if staying with someone).
+You must apply for a visitor record extension online at least 30 days before your current status expires and gather a scanned passport, proof of funds, travel plans, and a host letter if applicable.

 Quick Fix Summary